Read This First

 Prompt 3: Present 3 actual scientific experiments in which two variables were considered orthogonal, but later shown to be causally dependent.

-The section works by contrast: Brain Structure and Cognitive Function as a structural move.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Brain Structure and Cognitive Function as a structural move.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are Brain Structure and Cognitive Function, Neuroscience: Brain Structure and Cognitive Function, and The term orthogonal is derived from Greek, meaning a straight angle.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Brain Structure and Cognitive Function, Neuroscience: Brain Structure and Cognitive Function, and The term orthogonal is derived from Greek, meaning a straight angle in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Initial Assumption